The Medical Minute: Choosing the right baby formula

 Baby formulas come in vibrant containers, adorned with pictures of stuffed toys and adorable infant faces.
 They carry all sorts of brand names, labels and initials.
 So, how can parents know which one is right for their baby?

 It turns out, choosing may not be so difficult.
 That’s because all formulas sold in the U.S. follow standard guidelines from the Food and Drug Administration (FDA).
-“That means they have the appropriate balance of protein, carbohydrates, fat and other ingredients to ensure infants receive proper nutrition,” said pediatrician Dr. Katie Shedlock with Penn State Children’s Hospital.
+“That means they have the appropriate balance of protein, carbohydrates, fat and other ingredients to ensure infants receive proper nutrition,” said pediatrician Dr. Katie Shedlock with Penn State Health Children’s Hospital.

 Still, parents should know some important differences.

 First, formula is different from breastmilk, which is easier for babies to digest and offers more benefits.
 “Breastfeeding helps protect infants from pneumonia, ear infections, eczema and even sudden infant death syndrome (SIDS),” Shedlock said.
 It also reduces the risk for babies developing conditions such as diabetes and obesity later in life.
 Sometimes, however, moms can’t produce enough breastmilk to feed their infant, or they may simply choose to use formula instead.

 The most common type of formula sold in the U.S. (about 80%) uses cow’s milk as the main ingredient.
 “It tends to be tolerated well by most infants, and it’s the most economical choice,” said Nancy McDaniel, a lactation consultant at the Children’s Hospital.